ChrisARaymond/blog/_posts/2020-08-08-the-career-of-a-designer.markdown

 I offer the following insights hoping they will help others who are considering the design field to get a sense of what might be the best fit for their work style, and the questions to ask in interviews.
 They represent my personal experiences with specific employers.
 YMMV.

-File them under *&ldquo;Things my younger self would have liked to know.&rdquo;*
+File them under *&ldquo;Things my younger self would have liked to have known.&rdquo;*

 ## Role One: Traditional graphic design and art direction
 Workplace: Small design studios (6 or fewer designers or art directors) | Tenure: 7 years